codefoster/codefoster.com/source/_posts/dynamic-bot-dialogs.md

 date: 2017-04-11 10:19:58
 ---

+> Please note that this article's age is showing as it's talking about Bot Framework v3.
+The subsequent version of Bot Framework works entirely differently.

 I'm having a lot of fun developing against [botbuilder](http://github.com/microsoft/botbuilder) - the Node.js SDK for the bot framework.